Granny Squares Crochet Pattern:

 Your crochet Granny Square might look crooked if you've missed a dc (double crochet) cluster somewhere (in a corner perhaps?) or you crocheted into the wrong ch space.

-Be sure you check where exactly the chain space is that you're supposed to be inserting your next cluster of dc stitches.
+Be sure you check where exactly the chain space is that you're supposed to be inserting your next cluster of dc stitches into.
 I tend to hold that ch space open with my thumb and middle finger to make sure I'm inserting my hook into the correct space.

 Ensure that your tension is consistent throughout your Granny Square project.